Hrishabh21/HACKSTREET-BOYS-HACKHAZARDS-25/README.md

 ![github-submission-banner](https://github.com/user-attachments/assets/a1493b84-e4e2-456e-a791-ce35ee2bcf2f)

-# 🚀 Decentralized Scholarship Portal
+# 🚀 ScholarX – Real-Time Educational Scholarship Portal

-> A one-line tagline or mission statement for your project.
-Revolutionizing Scholarship system
+> Revolutionizing the scholarship system through real-time, transparent, and intelligent automation.

 ---

 ## 📌 Problem Statement

-Select the problem statement number and title from the official list given in Participant Manual.

-**Example:**
-**Problem Statement 7 – Transform the Future of Rural Commerce**
+**Problem Statement 6 – Better Finance for Everyone with Stellar**
+**Objective:**
+Develop innovative applications on Stellar that leverage its fast, low-cost blockchain to create secure, scalable solutions for finance, creativity, and accessibility, empowering diverse users and communities worldwide.

 ---

 ## 🎯 Objective

-What problem does your project solve, and who does it serve?
-Briefly describe the real-world use case and the value it provides.
+ScholarX is a real-time educational scholarship portal designed to streamline the entire process of scholarship applications—from onboarding to intelligent evaluation and fund disbursement.
+It serves both applicants and scholarship providers by providing a transparent, efficient, and secure system.

+The platform:
+- Authenticates users via Firebase
+- Evaluates applications using Groq (Mixtral-8x7B)
+- Disburses funds securely via the Stellar blockchain

 ---